cdsittampalam/documentation/docs/Getting Started.md

 ### Completion

 Once set up, tap **Confirm** and then **Continue**.
-A screen appears to show that you have reached the end of the setup process for the Qredo Signing app.
+A screen appears to show that you have reached the end of the setup process for the Qredo Signing App.

 You are now ready to sign in for the first time.